Bishwas-py/djapy-docs/docs/usage/request.md

 ## Data Input

-You can use `Schema` or `TypedDict` to define the request data schema. `Schema` is recommended, but feel free to play around.
+You can use `Schema`, `Form` or `TypedDict` to define the request data schema. `Schema` is recommended, but feel free to play around.

+- `Schema` only accepts JSON data, with the `Content-Type: application/json` header.
+- `Form` only accepts form data, with the `Content-Type: application/x-www-form-urlencoded` header.
+- `TypedDict` only accepts JSON data, with the `Content-Type: application/json` header.

 !!! warning